sandrokeil/interop-config/doc/book/intro.md

 `interop-config` is universally applicable!
 See further documentation for more details.

 ## Installation
-Installation of this library uses Composer.
-For Composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).
+The suggested installation method is via composer.
+For composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).

 Run `composer require sandrokeil/interop-config` to install interop-config.